Wedding Day Jewellery: What Should You Wear?

 If you’re already wearing a stunning blue sapphire engagement ring, you have the ‘blue’ very nicely covered.

-But you could also incorporate blue into other pieces of wedding jewellery such as your earrings or even a gorgeous vintage reproduction jewelled hair clip
+But you could also incorporate blue into other pieces of wedding jewellery, such as your earrings or even a gorgeous vintage reproduction jewelled hair clip.

 One thing we would say is if you have your heart set on wearing a family heirloom as your ‘something old’ wedding day jewellery - such as your grandmother’s pearls or your great aunt’s diamond necklace - if at all possible, take it with you when you go dress shopping.
+This ensures your bridal jewellery enhances your gown.

 The last thing you want is for this piece to look like an afterthought; something you’ve just thrown into the mix because you can’t bear the thought of not wearing it as a part of your wedding day jewellery.

-You probably already have your engagement and wedding ring picked out.
-(And if it’s a bespoke ladies' wedding ring from Simon Wright, all the better!)
+You probably already have your engagement and wedding ring picked out (and if it’s a bespoke ladies' wedding ring from Simon Wright, all the better!)

 And no doubt those two pieces have been designed, or chosen, to complement each other.
 But don’t let this stop you from wearing other pieces of wedding jewellery that might not traditionally match.

 Just make sure the overall look is cohesive and your jewellery is of a similar style, even if it’s not the same metal.
+If you’re going for a more eclectic vibe, choose bridal jewellery pieces with a unifying element - such as similar tones, gemstones, or design motifs.
+Mixing metals or styles can work beautifully when done with intention.

 Having said that, a pair of stylish bespoke cufflinks for the groom will tie your bridal jewellery and his accessories together beautifully.
 It’s not just about the buttonhole and tie!

-But at the end of the (wedding) day, we say, stay true to yourself and your style and you can’t go wrong.
+But at the end of the (wedding) day, we say, stay true to yourself and your style, and you can’t go wrong.

-Bespoke wedding day jewellery at Simon Wright
+Bespoke Wedding Day Jewellery at Simon Wright

 At Simon Wright, designing and creating bespoke jewellery is at the heart of everything we do and if you’d like to discuss commissioning a special new piece of bridal jewellery for yourself or your loved one, get in touch with us today.